Equipment and Clothing.

 • Mug & knife, fork & spoon.

-• Mini binoculars – ideal for birds and wildlife (thoroughly recommend).
+• Mini binoculars – ideal for birds and wildlife (thoroughly recommended).

 • Compass - if travelling in remote areas.